HNoMY Norge: Norwegian royal yacht

-When Prince Carl of Denmark, a naval officer, agreed to be elected to the vacant throne of Norway in 1905 (taking the royal name of Haakon), he was promised a royal yacht.
+When Prince Carl of Denmark, a naval officer, agreed to be elected to the vacant throne of Norway in 1905 (taking the regnal name of Haakon), he was promised a royal yacht.
 Due to Norway's difficult economic situation after the dissolution of the union with Sweden, it never materialised.
 During the two World Wars the economy and other conditions never made it possible to acquire a yacht.

 After World War II a nationwide appeal was made for funds to purchase a yacht for the respected and ageing king, who had become a truly national symbol through his steadfast resistance against Nazi Germany.
 Among the followers of the appeal were 300,000 of the country's school children.
 Eventually, interest centred on the British motor yacht Philante.

-In July 1947, the ship was bought by Norway for 1,500,000 Norwegian Kroner (equivalent to 33 142 000 NOK or 3 870 000 USD in 2021) in time for a model to be made and presented to the King at his 75th birthday.
+In July 1947, the ship was bought by Norway for 1,500,000 Norwegian kroner (equivalent to 33 142 000 NOK or 3 870 000 USD in 2021) in time for a model to be made and presented to the King at his 75th birthday.
 She was returned to the original builders, Camper and Nicholsons, for a refit.
 King Haakon inspected the work in progress during his visit to England in November 1947 for the wedding of Princess Elizabeth and Philip Mountbatten, Duke of Edinburgh.
 The architect Finn Nilsson was asked to oversee the redesign.
-After refitting was completed, she was commissioned on 17 May 1948, Norwegian Independence Day.
+After refitting was completed, she was commissioned on 17 May 1948, Norwegian Constitutional Day.
 Commander Captain Christian August Monsen took command of her and sailed her to Norway.
 On 9 June, she was presented to King Haakon and renamed Norge.
-Commander Monsen served as her first Captain and King Haakon used Norge extensively for travels in Norway and abroad; his last voyage in her was to Molde in western Norway in June 1955.
+Commander Monsen served as her first captain and King Haakon used Norge extensively for travels in Norway and abroad; his last voyage in her was to Molde in western Norway in June 1955.

-King Olav took over Norge after his father's death in 1957, and a 10-year plan was adopted to upgrade the hull and technical equipment.
+King Olav V took over Norge after his father's death in 1957, and a 10-year plan was adopted to upgrade the hull and technical equipment.
 The King followed the traditions introduced by King Haakon, using Norge on both official and private occasions.

 On 7 March 1985, Norge was docked for repair at the shipyard in Horten.
 During welding operations on board a fire broke out and that lasted a whole day and destroyed most of the ship, though the hull and engines survived.
 King Olav decided the ship was to be rebuilt at Horten shipyard.
 A year later he was once again able to take over Norge, with a higher standard of safety and better technical equipment than before the fire.

-When King Olav died in 1991, Norge was taken over by King Harald.
+When King Olav died in 1991, Norge was taken over by King Harald V.